The Missing Cross to Purity

 And when Christ came, he ended the priesthood, he ended the offerings,

-and the temple, and the worship therein of the outward Jews;
+and the temple, and the worship of the outward Jews in it;

-for when the woman of Samaria, that came to Jacob's well, said unto Christ,
+for when the woman of Samaria, who came to Jacob's well, said to Christ,

 how that our fathers worshipped in this mountain, where Jacob's well was,